wasp-lang/haskell-handbook/data-structures.md

 - finite
 - strict
 - O(1) read/update of both first and last elements (unlike just first in lists)
-- wider variety of efficient operations (logarithmic concatenation, splitting, lookup, ...)
+- some normally slow operations are faster (logarithmic concatenation, splitting, lookup, ...)

 Good choice when doing some more serious data processing and need better performance than what a list can offer (for the operations where Sequence is faster), but don't mind the fact it is finite/strict.